 Truck accident claims can be complicated.
 It is essential to hire an experienced truck accident lawyer to help you navigate through complex legal issues.
 However, knowing a few critical points regarding personal injury law in a West Virginia trucking accident is vital.

-West Virginia employs a modified comparative negligence rule.
+West Virginia employs a modified comparative fault standard.
 This means you can recover damages even if you were partially at fault for the accident.
 Our competent truck accident lawyers will help you determine who is at fault and ensure they are held accountable.

 Damages in West Virginia Truck Accidents